 Mediacorp repays about 2,300 past and present employees affected by inaccurate leave encashment formula

-SINGAPORE: Around 2,300 past and present Mediacorp employees who were affected by an inaccurate formula used to calculate leave encashment have been paid the shortfall, along with the requisite Central Provident Fund (CPF) contributions where necessary.
+SINGAPORE: Around 2,300 past and present Mediacorp employees who were affected by an inaccurate formula used to calculate leave encashment have been paid the shortfall.

 Those involved were paid less than they were owed when they left the employment of the company due to the error, which has since been rectified.